moadex2005/High-Performance-Computing-HPC-Load-Balancing/README.md

 ---

 ### 3.2 Approach B: Hard-Constraint Subspace Optimization (Team ZETA's Design)
-In Team ZETA's architecture (`XY_V1.html`), we discard all penalty terms ($P = 0$) [1].
+In Team ZETA's architecture (`XY.ipynb`), we discard all penalty terms ($P = 0$) [1].
 We analytically derive the Ising coefficients directly from the raw load-balancing objective, ensuring the quantum state is initialized and strictly maintained within the feasible one-hot subspace throughout the QAOA execution [1].

 #### Cost Hamiltonian Analytical Derivation:
 Expanding the square of the objective for compute node $n$ [1]: